ankane/lightgbm-ruby/README.md

 booster.predict(x_test)
 ```

-Save the model
+Save the model to a file

 ```ruby
 booster.save_model("model.txt")
 ```

-Load a model from a file
+Load the model from a file

 ```ruby
 booster = LightGBM::Booster.new(model_file: "model.txt")